danvergara/dblab/README.md

       --driver string   Database driver
   -h, --help            help for dblab
       --host string     Server host name or IP
-      --limit int       Size of the result set from the table content query (default 100) --pass string     Password for user
+      --limit int       Size of the result set from the table content query (should be greater than zero, otherwise the app will error out) (default 100)
+      --pass string     Password for user
       --port string     Server port
       --schema string   Database schema (postgres only)